 After retiring from fulltime television news, Chuck served on staff at two churches before recently returning to the Catholic Church.
 He also worked as a leader of various efforts to bring business, media, churches and non-profits together as “forces for good”.
 These efforts include helping lead a prayer walk in Detroit that brought an estimated twenty-five thousand people to the city.

 Chuck loves the adventure of life.
 He lived and studied in Israel and Jordan for a month as part of his master’s degree.
 He and his wife have been back to the Holy Land twice and once leading a pilgrimage.
 Chuck is a private pilot and has been scuba certified.
 He has flown with the U.S. Navy Blue Angels, flown through the eye of a hurricane and chased tornadoes.
 He has been to the top of two volcanoes and lived in the Amazon jungle of Peru on expedition.

 Chuck’s greatest joy is being a Christ follower and lover of family.
 Chuck and his wife Susan live in southeast Michigan and have been married for more than forty years.
-They are blessed to have a growing family of five children and their spouses along with six grandchildren and two dogs.
+They are blessed to have a growing family of five children and their spouses along with seven grandchildren and two dogs.

 Don’t let self doubt or the world creep in and tell you that you can’t do something.
 You can change the world.
 I have seen first hand tireless, serving hearts accomplish such great things.

 Let’s do good things.